gourashish11/WeatherForecast/README.md

 1. Xcode 15 or later.
 2. macOS Ventura 13.6.9 or later.

+## Configuration
+1. Clone the project from gihub or Download the zip
+2. Unzip the project and navigate to WeatherForecast folder

 ## How to run the APP
 1. After installing the prerequisites, navigate to the WeatherForecast folder and open the WeatherForecast.xcodeproj file.
 This will launch the project in Xcode.
 2. Select a simulator from the device selector in the toolbar.